Magora-IOS/MAGComfortTextInput/README.md

 ## Usage

-You should prepare MAGKeyboardInfo before [self.window makeKeyAndVisible] in AppDelegate.m:
+You should prepare MAGKeyboardInfo before [self.window makeKeyAndVisible] in AppDelegate.m.
+If you create your windows manually, then do this after creation of this.
+For example:

 ```ruby
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions